 A general course in solid state physics with specific emphasis on semiconductors; covers: crystal symmetry, crystal dynamics, dynamic properties of electrons in periodic lattice, elements of transport theory, excess carriers in semiconductors, semiconductor surfaces.

 A course on CMOS Analog integrated circuit design, highlighting major analog building blocks and circuit techniques, and design and test considerations.
-Topics include MOSFET device modeling, noise analysis, op amp design and compensation, common-mode feedback, biasing and reference circuits, oscillators, and phase locked loops.
-Course credit is not available to students who have taken ELE1802H.
+Topics include MOSFET device modeling, noise analysis, op amp design and compensation, common-mode feedback, and biasing Course credit is not available to students who have taken ELE1802H.

 A design intensive overview of high-speed, RF, mm-wave monolithic, and silicon photonics integrated circuits for wireless, automotive radar sensors, and optical fiber systems with an emphasis on specific high-frequency circuit analysis and design methodologies, device-circuit topology interaction and optimization.
 Small-signal, noise, large-signal, high-frequency common-mode and differential-mode matching and stability, digital control of tuned circuits, methodologies for maximizing circuit bandwidth, high speed CML gate design, as well as layout and isolation techniques will be discussed.
 Students will participate in 6 take-home assignments on the analysis, modelling, schematic and layout design of mm-wave transistors, inductors, and circuits using advanced RF CMOS and SiGe BiCMOS technologies.